multibranchorg/codeship-play/README.md

 * Uses caching for fast builds
 * Dockerfile.build used to specifify build requirements (could do similar for integration)
 * Fork and reuse and adapt to your needs.
+* Jenkinsfile shows a somewhat idiomatic equivalent of the codeship pipeline that works in Jenkins with docker pipeline installed.

 See: https://documentation.codeship.com/pro/languages-frameworks/java/